Sterling Silver Jazz

 Bobette shows her versatility in mastering the beautiful ballads, “Here’s That Rainy Day” as well as “the Nearness Of You”.
 Switching over to a spiffy moderate attack on “Sweet Pumpkin”, she then switches over to a Latin approach on the intoxicating and beautifully written, “You Go To My Head”.

 The group gives a beautiful approach to another Bragg original, the ballad “Just A Year Ago” led by the lyrical tenor phrasings of Harold Adams.
-Perhaps one of the more marcelintriguing pieces is that written and performed by internationally acclaimed spoken word artist Marc Marcel.
+Perhaps one of the more intriguing pieces is that written and performed by internationally acclaimed spoken word artist Marc Marcel.
 His original “Jazz Is for the Hip” is both entertaining and educational.
 It is directed at both the older and especially younger generation.
 The group provides a groovy background.

 The remaining tunes, “Secret Love”, “I Thought about You”, and “Like Someone In Love”, are given a fresh twist by the group.
 Drummer Darrell Taylor and Bassist Ernie Barnes are stellar in their rhythmic approach and solos throughout.